musienkoyuriy/ng2-modules-docs/ng2-tooltip-doc.md

 `Example`
 #
 ### Attachment points <a name="attachment"></a>
-Tooltips can be attached to any DOM element, whether it is <anchor>, input field or a button.
+Tooltips can be attached to any DOM element, whether it is <anchor> or anything else, input field or a button.

 `Code examples:`
 #